christopher192/computer-vision-deep-learning-project/project/object_detection/aerial_maritime/README.md

 Balance between precision and recall/ harmonic mean of precision and recall.
 Providing a balanced assessment of a model's performance while considering both false positives and false negatives.

 ### Precision Recall Curve
 Illustrates the trade-off between precision and recall as the confidence threshold for detecting objects is varied.
 Object detectors are often judged by their ability to achieve `high precision` (minimize false positives)/ achieve `high recall` (minimize false negatives).
-A model that reaches closer to the top-right corner is better
+A model that reaches closer to the top-right corner is better.

 - Good object detector: Maintain high precision as recall increasing.
 - Poor object detector: Rapid drop in precision as recall increasing.